"Japanese Mazemen MARUTA" is a popular ramen restaurant in Kyoto that emphasizes Japanese style and texture.

 Enjoy our hidden gem, the "Takikomi Gohan Set"!

-If you want to try the hidden popular menu item that is loved by the restaurant's real fans, how about the "Takikomi Gohan Set" ?
+If you want to try the hidden popular menu item that is loved by the real fans of this restaurant, how about the "Takikomi Gohan Set" ?

 I'm sure there are many people who would like to enjoy their mixed noodles with wine and then have one last bite of rice.